Austin Wise

 --role=roles/cloudsql.instanceUser --condition=None

-gcloud sql users create mastodon@austinsql.iam --project $PROJECT_ID -i $SQL_INSTANCE \
+gcloud sql users create mastodon@austinsql.iam --project $PROJECT_ID \

 Creating a database